 Framed as an ironic consequence of the corrupting influence of the cartels, the training from the U.S. special forces diffused into the service of one of Mexico's oldest drug trafficking organizations.
 In 1997, the same year that the Center for Hemispheric Defense Studies was founded, Arturo Guzmán Decena, a GAFE better known by the alias "El Zeta-uno", defected along with other elite Mexican soldiers to work for the Gulf cartel in Tamaulipas.
 The GAFES trained by the U.S. in counterinsurgency and unconventional warfare supposedly to fight drug-trafficking would become one of the most infamous and brutal drug-trafficking organizations in history: Los Zetas.

-The School of the Americas changed the way that organized crime operates in Mexico.
 Los Zetas application of advanced training in insurgency and terror justified President Felipe Calderón's (2006-2012) decision to deploy the military to prosecute the War against Drug-trafficking in his first month in office.
 The consequences of that decision have been devastating for Mexico.

 According to a 2009 DEA memo, Los Zetas also recruited other U.S.-trained SOF in Latin America, like the Kaibiles.
 The Kaibiles and other Guatemalan security forces were trained by the U.S. in counterinsurgency and unconventional warfare before, during and after Guatemala's 36-year genocide.
 After a 1999 report commissioned by the United Nations determined that the 200,000+ people killed and disappeared by the Guatemalan Army was, in fact, a genocide, the School of the Americas closed briefly before reopening a year later as the Western Hemisphere Institute for Security Cooperation (WHINSEC).
 According to testimony from Major Joseph Blair, a former instructor at the school, the changes were only superficial and an identical curriculum was taught using the same instruction manuals.
 Between 1999 and 2010, 3,555 Guatemalan soldiers, many of them Kaibiles, were trained by the U.S. through WHINSEC and other programs.

 The Kaibiles are taught to kill without mercy or thought.
 In training, recruits are given a puppy to look after and bond with for several weeks before they're ordered to kill the animal with their bare hands and consume the blood and flesh, a method which reportedly has since diffused to the Mexican GAFES and other forces that train with the Kaibiles.
-Like the "snake eaters" of the U.S. 7th SFG, the Kaibiles kill to eat.
+Like the 'snake eaters' of the U.S. 7th SFG, the Kaibiles kill to eat.
 Their motto is: "Si avanzo, sígueme.
 Si me detengo, aprémiame.
 Si retrocedo, mátame! / If I advance, follow me.
 If I stop, urge me on.
 If I retreat, kill me!"

 In 1982, the Kaibiles massacred 226 people in the Dos Erres village in Guatemala.
 According to the United Nations Truth Commission Clarification and reporting by ProPublica, they arrived in the middle of the night and accused the residents of being guerrilla sympathizers.
 The smallest children were killed by smashing their heads against trees and buildings, while older children were killed with a hammer.
-Adults were interrogated and tortured, one by one, and the women were raped.
-The Kaibiles also cut fetuses out of pregnant women.
-After the interrogation, the adults were also killed with a hammer and the corpses were dumped in a well.
+Adults were interrogated and tortured individually and the women were raped.
+The Kaibiles also reportedly cut fetuses out of pregnant women.
+After the interrogation, the adults were killed with a hammer and the corpses were dumped in a well.
 A few years after the massacre, one of the Kaibil officers who had supervised the atrocity, Pedro Pimental Rios, became an instructor at the School of the Americas.
 He was extradited from the U.S. in 2012 and sentenced to more than 6,000 years in prison for his involvement in the massacre.

 According to a declassified Defense Intelligence Agency (DIA) memo from 1994, intelligence sources reported clandestine graves outside of a Guatemalan military facility.
 The memo also described Guatemalan soldiers flying captives over the ocean before pushing them out of helicopters to their deaths, a technique also used in Argentina.
 In 2015, former Chilean military officer Jaime Garcia Covarrubias was arrested for torturing and executing seven people in 1973.
 He had been a faculty member at the Center for Hemispheric Defense Studies for 13 years.

 While the Mexican military was fighting a war nominally against violent drug-trafficking organizations like Los Zetas, the U.S. military was developing and spreading a new doctrine for waging a regional war on terror throughout Latin America.
 A 2007 academic paper outlined a new distributed operational model for command and control (C2) for Special Operations Command in the U.S. SOUTHCOM AOR (SOCSOUTH) based on the approach of the U.S. Marine Corps (USMC).
-The authors recognized the USMC approach as, "better suited for counterinsurgency and non-combat environments, where the objectives are more ambivalent."
+The authors recognized the USMC approach as "better suited for counterinsurgency and non-combat environments, where the objectives are more ambivalent."
 According to the authors:

 In standard military maneuver operations where missions such as “attack that position,” are clearly defined, the [conventional] definition of C2 is sufficient.
 However, in an ambiguous environment where SOF often operates, the mission (e.g., plan and execute UW [Unconventional Warfare]) is not as clearly defined.
 As a result, a special operator in the field must be able to operate with maximum authority, flexibility, and agility to respond to immediate changes emerging from dynamic situations.
 The USMC definition reflects precisely how SOCSOUTH’s staff currently approaches C2 in its theater of operations.

-Officers from the Colombian military studying at the United State Marine Corps Command and Staff College at the Marine Corps University quickly recognized the advantages of the U.S. approach.
+Officers from the Colombian military studying at the United States Marine Corps Command and Staff College at the Marine Corps University quickly recognized the advantages of the U.S. approach.
 According to a 2008 academic paper from a Colombian Major:

 The enemy's ability to disperse in small units employing guerrilla tactics against conventional forces compels the regular armies to seek changes in doctrine.
 One of the alternatives to counter this opponents' advantage is to incorporate the use of distributed operations.